sympletech/just-build-it/README.md

 # just-build-it

-A reusable builder to compile es6 and scss from a source directory into a destination directory
+A Zero Config builder to compile es6 and scss from a source directory into a destination directory

 Meant to be Simple and no frills

+Some configuration options exist however they are minimal, if you have specific needs building tool chains is actually pretty fun and WebPack is infiniatly configurable.

 # Install